laszewsk/mlcommons/benchmarks/cloudmask/experiments/ubuntu-slurm/README.md

 which scontrol
 ```

 Instalation instruction are provided her ???.
-TOTO: Locate the slurm instalation instruction, it may be in the cloudmesh-mpi repo???
+TODO: Locate the slurm instalation instruction, it may be in the cloudmesh-mpi repo???

 ## 2. Generating experiment configurations